Antony, Hauts-de-Seine: Municipal administration

 The Antony municipal council consists of the mayor, 13 deputy mayors, 21 municipal council delegates, and 10 municipal councilors.
 Thirty-five city seats on the municipal council are filled by the electoral group Antony for all with Jean-Yves Sénant.
 The two opposition groups are Union for Antony led by François Rivet and Antony Plus led by Magali Buzelin.
 One municipal councilor was initially elected as a MoDem on the Antony Plus ticket and considered by the City Council as an opposition councillor, has sat since late 2008 in an independent group and voted with the municipal majority.
 The current mayor is also the 1st Vice President of the Aagglomeration Community of Hauts-de-Bièvre responsible for finance.
 He was Regional Adviser for Île-de-France from 2004 to 2010.

+The Hôtel de Ville (town hall) was completed in 1970.

 In 2000 the municipality established the Council of Young Citizens (CJC).
 CJC is composed of thirty students with parity between boys and girls.
 They are elected by their peers in the three schools in the town: Sainte-Marie, Descartes, and Theodore Monod.
 Divided into three committees, these young people have a duty to reflect on questions of general interest and to propose actions to the municipality.

 The municipality also decided in 2008 to establish a Council of Seniors appointed by the mayor on a voluntary basis.

 The seats in the municipal council of Antony are allocated as follows:

 In the municipal elections of March 2008, the participation rate for the first and only round was low with only 56.98% of voters.
 Of the 40,770 registered on electoral lists, 23,229 voted and 22,453 voters made valid votes.
 Jean-Yves Sénant topped the list with Antony for all Jean-Yves Sénant and was elected with an absolute majority of 52.09% or 11,696 votes.
 He was followed by the United list of the left led by Francis Rivet who topped the list Union for Antony, who collected 29.39% of the vote or 6,599 votes.
 The centre-left list Antony Plus with you, with its leader Jean-François Homassel, ranked third with 18.52% of the collected votes or 4,158 votes.